saltstack/salt/doc/ref/configuration/master.rst

 * aggregate:

-  instructs aggregation of elements between sources that use the #!sls rendered.
+  instructs aggregation of elements between sources that use the #!yamlex rendered.

   For example, these two documents:

   .. code-block:: yaml

-      #!sls
+      #!yamlex
       foo: 42
       bar: !aggregate {
         element1: True